Bear and Ru in Van Buren, Arkansas made $170 bumming in the Walmart parking lot but were broke the next morning.

 Did I look like an American drifter?
 Am I one of them?
 Should I be flattered or just find a laundromat?

 When Don and Sancho finished sleeping, Sancho began bumming money from people around the lot.
-Don took his dog Buddha for a walk in a nearby park.
+Don took his dog Buddha for a walk in a neighbourhood to grab parcel full with treats from his list of the best dog food.

 Bear, Ru and their dog were sitting at a picnic bench in the park.
 Bear is 41 years old, with a Grizzly Adams beard and tells me that he’s from New Jersey and it’s impossible to hitchhike in New Jersey.
 Ru is in her 20s, with a folk-outfit and a bright outlook, at least this morning.